Jim Crawford (playwright): Communist Party

-With a strong belief in supporting the needs of the working class, Crawford was actively involved om the Communist Party of Australia (CPA).
+With a strong belief in supporting the needs of the working class, Crawford was actively involved in the Communist Party of Australia (CPA).
 The party was formed in Sydney in October 1920, following the Russian Revolution.
 While the CPA never made a significant political challenge to the social order already established in Australia, it did however make an imprint on the trade unions, and help to establish and pioneer social movements.
 Crawford also contributed to the Eureka Youth League (EYL), which is an organisation associated with the CPA.
 According to the EYL constitution its objective was to unite all young fighters for socialism, to work and fight for a socialist Australia.
 Crawford also wrote the play called Refugee, which the EYL held a production for.
 The production was reported on in an article published on 11 November 1949.
 Crawford's participation in the CPA is highlighted by his invitation to the party's 40th anniversary celebration.
 Furthermore, the invitation reveals the ideology of the CPA where it says, "The Communist Party of Australia is a working class Party, having no interests separate and apart from those of the working class".
 Crawford also wrote a short sketch titled "The Remedy" in 1961, which was to be performed by New Theatre Club at their rallies, as a part of their election campaign.